tuna/freedns-go/README.md

 ## Usage

 Download the prebuilt binary from the [releases](https://github.com/Chenyao2333/freedns-go/releases) page.
-Use `-f 114.114.114.114:53` to set the upstream in China, and use `-c 8.8.8.8:53` to set the upstream that retruns usable results for forigen sites.
+Use `-f 114.114.114.114:53` to set the upstream in China, and use `-c 8.8.8.8:53` to set the upstream that returns usable results for foreign sites.

 ```
 sudo ./freedns-go -f 114.114.114.114:53 -c 8.8.8.8:53 -l 0.0.0.0:53